No clear presidential frontrunner as Costa Ricans cast votes

 “I hoped for fewer people in the morning, because you want to avoid the lines, but from what I’ve seen a lot of people thought the same and came to vote early,” said 68-year-old retiree Carlos Rodríguez in the capital.

-He didn’t share his choice for president, but said he expected voting to go to a second round.
-He said he hoped there would be some surprises among candidates who hadn’t polled particularly well.
+He didn’t share his choice for president, but said he hoped there would be some surprises among candidates who hadn’t polled particularly well.

 “We’re going to have to come to vote again in April, I’m sure of that,” he said.
 “The thing is who gets to that round.”